Open-Future-Belgium/puppet_rspec_demo/README.md

 tag v0.0.2.13

-  - Adjut the code to pass the tests
+  - Adjust the code to pass the tests